 I liked how the minister truly ministered.
 Like a shepherd.
 I liked how the congregants responded like simple sheep.
 At this stage in the game, I like simple.

 Will I become an Episcopalian*?
 Probably not.
 Will I go back for the candlelight service next year?
 YES!

 But first I’ll get all my stuff done.

 Here are some pictures from my house.
-Then I have to get back in the kitchen.
-Still have rolls (I have something to tell you about that tomorrow) and salad to make.
+Now I have to get back in the kitchen.
+I still have rolls (I have something to tell you about that tomorrow) and salad to make.